 What you won’t get for those low fees is strategy and research: OptionsHouse has about 30 technical studies; TD Ameritrade has 300.

-It’s important to note that E*Trade has agreed to purchase OptionsHouse for a whopping $725 million and the deal will likely be finalized by the end of 2016.
-It is still unclear how any pricing structures or account features and perks will change after the sale is completed.
+It’s important to note that E*Trade purchased OptionsHouse for a whopping $725 million in 2016.
+It is still unclear how any pricing structures or account features and perks will change after the sale is completed, but an OptionsHouse blog post suggests that E*Trade’s tools and services will become available after the platforms merge.

 Best Tools and Research